 Shadwell Speaker Series

 One of the ways the Shadwell Society fulfills its mission is by underwriting the Shadwell Speaker Series.
-Designed to attract to the University world renowned authors, political figures, and leaders of industry, the Shadwell Speaker Series was established in 2014, and since its inception has brought to Grounds Pulitzer Prize-winning author Jon Meacham, New York Times columnist Andrew Ross Sorkin, award-winning journalist Evan Osnos, professor at NYU’s Stern School of Business Jonathan Haidt, foreign policy expert Anne-Marie Slaughter, and CEO of Robin Hood Foundation Wes Moore.
+Designed to attract to the University world renowned authors, political figures, and leaders of industry, the Shadwell Speaker Series was established in 2014, and since its inception has brought to Grounds Pulitzer Prize-winning author Jon Meacham, New York Times columnist Andrew Ross Sorkin, award-winning journalist Evan Osnos, professor at NYU’s Stern School of Business Jonathan Haidt, foreign policy expert Anne-Marie Slaughter, CEO of Robin Hood Foundation Wes Moore, and director of the National Institutes of Health Dr. Francis Collins.

 Shadwell Society Grant